em-foundation/emscope/README.md

     generated 'ti-23-lp-slsdk-J-event-B.png'
 ```
 > [!NOTE]
-> This form of the `-j, --jls-file` option focuses upon a _single_ event designated through an alphabetic identifier seen [earlier](#view-s) in the output of the `emscope view -s` command.&thinsp; This variant also generates a screenshot of the event, suitable for publication.
+> This form of the `-j, --jls-file` option focuses upon a _single_ event designated through an alphabetic identifier seen [earlier](#view-e) in the output of the `emscope view -e` command.&thinsp; This variant also generates a screenshot of the event, suitable for publication.
 >
 ><p align="center">
 >    <img src="docs/images/event.png" alt="EM•Scope Event Image" width="850">